dangoldbj/openclaw-simplex/README.md

 - Reachability starts with a SimpleX invite or address link
 - OpenClaw applies sender gating via `dmPolicy`, `allowFrom`, and group policy
 - Pairing-based approval can require explicit acceptance before a new contact can trigger the agent
+- Same-chat exec approvals are supported for authorized SimpleX senders
 - OpenClaw does not auto-spawn `simplex-chat`; runtime control stays explicit
 - The plugin does not depend on a platform bot registry or hosted messaging API